grafana/grafana/docs/sources/http_api/annotations.md

 `GET /api/annotations/tags`

-Find all the event tags created in the annotations
+Find all the event tags created in the annotations.

 **Example Request**: